js-jslog/harpguru/packages/harpstrata/README.md

 `Pozition` is a deliberate misspelling of the word "position".
 This is the result of "Position" being a reserved word in Typescript.
 From this point on, the word "pozition" will always be spelled with a "z".

+### Pitch
+`Pitch` represents the tone which is produced at each hole interaction.
+It is also used to identify what key a harmonica is in.
+This simply refers to the `Pitch` which is at the first position root degree.

 ### HarpStrata
 A composition of a hardcoded `Apparatus` object and a map of the `Degrees` which map on to each `Interaction` therein.